Anorexia in Children is becoming more prevalent. There are signs that we as parents can look for to help protect their child and keep them safe!

 When it comes to food and our kids, most of us focus on avoiding obesity.
 We make efforts to feed our children healthy stuff and let them know the damage of bad eating choices.
 We do this with the best of intentions.
 The reason being, we just want to keep our kids from contributing to those shocking childhood obesity statistics.
 It makes sense, and it’s all necessary stuff.

-But, to focus solely on obesity would be to disregard the real and threatening rise of childhood eating disorders such as Anorexia.
+But, to focus solely on obesity would be to disregard the real and threatening rise of anorexia in children.

 While the news is focusing on a nation who eat too much too young, vast swathes of children are going the opposite way.
 While difficult to measure precisely, it’s projected that anorexia is the third most common chronic disease among young people.
 What’s more, these conditions aren’t only found in teens like you may expect.
 In fact, experts are seeing a worrying amount of cases in children younger than 11.
 Even some kindergarten cases, like this one at abcnews.go.com, have come to our attention in recent years.